 Abstract

 Understanding the relationship between transposable elements (TEs) and their closest positional genes in the host genome is a key point to explore their potential role in genome evolution.
 Transposable elements can regulate and affect gene expression not only because of their mobility within the genome but also because of their transcriptional activity.
 A comprehensive knowledge of structural organization between transposable elements and neighboring genes is important to study TE functional role in gene regulation.
-We implemented a pipeline, which is capable to reveal the positional and directional relationship between TEs and adjacent gene distribution in the host genome.
-Our tool is freely available here: https://github.com/marieBvr/TEs_genes_relationship_pipeline
+We implemented a pipeline, which is capable to reveal the positional relationship between TEs and adjacent gene distribution in the host genome.
+Our tool is freely available here: https://github.com/marieBvr/TEs_genes_relationship_pipeline.

 Introduction

-Transposable elements (TEs) were first discovered in maize by Barbara McClintock in 1944 [1].
+Transposable elements (TEs) were first discovered in maize by Barbara McClintock in 1948 [1].
 They are mobile repetitive DNA sequences, and correspond to a significant part of eukaryotic genomes.
 These elements make up nearly half of the human genome [2], and about 85% of the maize genome [3].
 There are many different types and structures of TEs [4], but they can be divided into two major classes: Class I contains elements called retrotransposons and Class II groups DNA transposon elements.
 These two classes are distinguished by their transposition mechanisms.
 The retrotransposons are firstly transcribed into RNA then retrotranscribed into double-stranded sequences to integrate into the genome, whereas the DNA transposons achieve their mobility based on an enzyme called transposase, which helps to catalyze DNA elements from its original location to insert into a new site within the genome.
 Due to their transposition and the act of transcription itself, the TEs can regulate gene expression by modifying genes into pseudogenes, by triggering alternative splicing or by modifying epigenetic marks [5], [6], [7], [8].
-Studying the relationship between TEs and the surrounding genes will help determine the role of TEs as well as their contribution to the plasticity of eukaryotic genomes and the evolution and adaptation of species.
-Many existing tools allow the users to predict TE locations in the genome, such as LTRpred [9], PiRATE [10] or REPET 12.
+Experimental findings hint that TE insertions are targeted beyond the apparent mechanistic necessity of open chromatin [9].
+Other examples have argued the possibility that more complex molecular mechanisms have evolved and made evident that TEs are an integral part of the regulatory toolkit of the genome [10], [11].
+Studying the relationship between TEs and the surrounding genes will help determine the role of TEs in the many layers of gene expression regulation as well as their contribution to the plasticity of eukaryotic genomes and the evolution and adaptation of species.
+Many existing tools allow the users to predict TE locations in the genome, such as LTRpred [12], PiRATE [13] or REPET [14],[15].
 Others tools can reveal the relationship between TEs and host sequences at transcriptome level.
-LIONS [14] is one of them that detects and quantifies transposable element initiated transcription from RNA-seq.
-Another software that can provide the screening and selection of potentially important genomic repeats is GREAM (Genomic Repeat Element Analyzer for Mammals) [13].
+LIONS [16] is one of them that detects and quantifies transposable element initiated transcription from RNA-seq.
+Another software that can provide the screening and selection of potentially important genomic repeats is GREAM (Genomic Repeat Element Analyzer for Mammals) [17].
 However, this web-server can offer the TE-gene neighborhood only within mammalian species.
-There are no tools for revealing positional and directional relationship between TEs and host coding sequences can be applied for any species.
+There are no tools for revealing positional relationship between TEs and host coding sequences that can be applied for any species.
 In order to help biologists in studying TE impacts upon gene expression, we developed a pipeline allowing users to report the association between TEs and their closest genes, such as its location and distance to adjacent genes within the genome.
-Our dedicated command line tool can be used with custom TE annotation as well as de novo assembled genome.
+Our dedicated command line tool can be used with TE annotation from any prediction tool as well as any genome assembly and annotation.
 This pipeline also provides a graph visualization in R.

 Materials and methods